rcemper/Tutorial-QUERY/Tutorial-2.md

                                   cached query class: %sqlcq.SAMPLES.cls66
         ---------------------------------------------------------------------------

 Getting just begin of our stream is not always sufficient.

 Follow me on to the **next chapter** for the extension of this example
 will show and control more result lines.

-I hope you liked it so far and I count on your votes